martyav/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-schedule-scan-atp.md

     </plist>
      ```

-2. Save the file as a program configuration file (.plist) with the name com.microsoft.wdav.schedquickscan.plist.
+2. Save the file as *com.microsoft.wdav.schedquickscan.plist*.

-    >[!NOTE]
-    >To change a quick scan to a full scan, use /usr/local/bin/mdatp --scan –full in the array string and update your .plist filename.
+    > [!TIP]
+    > To run a full scan instead of a quick scan, change line 8 to read `/usr/local/bin/mdatp --scan --full` and save the file as *com.microsoft.wdav.sched**full**scan.plist* instead of *com.microsoft.wdav.sched**quick**scan.plist*.

-3. Search for, and then open **Terminal**.
+3. Open **Terminal**.
-4. To load your file into **launchd**, enter the following commands:
+4. Enter the following commands to load your file:

     ```bash
     launchctl load /Library/LaunchDaemons/<your file name.plist>
-    ```
-    ```bash
     launchctl start <your file name>
     ```

-5. Your scheduled scan runs at the date, time, and frequency you defined in your .plist file.
+5. Your scheduled scan will run at the date, time, and frequency you defined in your p-list.
 In the example, the scan runs at 2:00 AM every seven days on a Friday, with the StartInterval using 604,800 seconds for one week.

  > [!NOTE]
- > Agents executed with launchd will not run at the scheduled time if the computer is asleep, but will run once the computer is awake.
-If the computer is off, the scan will not run until the computer is on at the next scheduled time.
+ > Agents executed with *launchd* will not run at the scheduled time while the computer is asleep.
+They will instead run once the device resumes from sleep mode.
+ >
+ > If the device is turned off, the scan will run at the next scheduled scan time.